 It is clear that for organisations to engage their employees in 2021, they must look at ways to develop them and internal mobility provides a great opportunity for doing so.
 How to use internal mobility effectively is another matter and one that we address in our recent Actus Internal Mobility Report.
 For a summary of the 4 tips for improving internal mobility within your organisation, download our infographic here.

-Why not also sign up for one of our upcoming webinars on the topic of employee engagement below?
+Why not also watch our webinar on the topic of employee engagement below?